-Positive differential treatment on the basis of factors specified in section 6, first paragraph, is permitted if
+Positive differential treatment on the basis of factors specified in section 6, first paragraph, is permitted if a. the differential treatment is suited to promote the purpose of this Act,

-- a. the differential treatment is suited to promote the purpose of this Act, - b. the negative impact of the differential treatment on the person or persons whose position will worsen is retained by the intended purpose, and - c. the differential treatment will cease when its purpose has been achieved.
+- b. the negative impact of the differential treatment on the person or persons whose position will worsen is reasonably proportionate in view of the intended purpose, and - c. the differential treatment will cease when its purpose has been achieved.